iBz-04/offeline/PRIVACY.md

 You can export your chat messages in JSON or Markdown format.
 This exported data is generated locally and is not sent to our servers.

 ## 7. Cookies and Tracking

-Chatty does not use cookies or any tracking technologies to collect personal information about you or your usage of the application.
+OmniBot does not use cookies or any tracking technologies to collect personal information about you or your usage of the application.
 We may use Google Analytics to understand zoomed out trends in geographic usage of the app, but will not track how you use the app or any of your personal data otherwise.

 ## 8. Third-Party Access